Aadistudios21/Adityadangat/README.md

 # Hi there! 👋

-I'm [Your Name], a passionate [Your Profession/Interest] from [Your Location].

-🔭 I’m currently working on [Current Project/Job].
+I'm Aditya Dangat, from INDIA.

-🌱 I’m currently learning [Technologies/Frameworks].
+🌱 I’m currently learning Python advance .
-💬 Ask me about [Topics you're knowledgeable about].
+💬 Ask me about Anything .
-📫 How to reach me: [Your Email or other contact info].
+📫 How to reach me: adityadangat018@gmail.com.
-😄 Pronouns: [Your Pronouns].
+😄 Pronouns: myur
-⚡ Fun fact: [Interesting Fact about Yourself].
+⚡ Fun fact: this is my first web lol .

-Feel free to explore my repositories and connect with me on [Your Social Media Links].
+Feel free to explore my repositories .